Martin Rue

 If you don't know the answer to these questions, there's a strong chance you'll lose your money, and the reason is because this game is zero-sum.

 You gain money because others come in later and increase the price.
 If you liquidate (sell) that asset, you stop the price going up, or in some cases cause it to fall.
 As a result, the money you take out is the money that others put in after you.
 Perhaps they will be lucky enough to have the same fortune.
-Or perhaps not, and what if ‘they’ are ‘you’?
+Or perhaps not, and what if "they" are "you"?

 The crypto currency space has been growing rapidly for a long time.
 Since 2010, early adopters have bought/mined Bitcoin, and subsequent currencies.
 Money invested into Bitcoin in 2010 would buy you ~200,000 the number of units than the same amount would buy you right now.
 Let that sink in for a moment.